 Organic labeling is certainly trending.
 The USDA takes a strong stance on this, providing strict regulation of the certification, production, handling and labeling of organic food products.

 What is up to snub?
-Only fruits, vegetables and livestock grown or produced in a certified organic manner may bear the organic label.
+Agricultural products, like fruits, vegetables and livestock, grown or produced in a certified organic manner may bear the organic label.
 Processed and packaged foods may also bear organic claims in product labeling if the food meets the USDA’s regulatory requirements.

 Keep in mind that certified organic foods labeled as “100% organic” or “organic” must list the certifying agent or organization used to verify the organic practices.